Vyral/andrew-franklin/_posts/2020-04-08-our-buyout-program-will-continue-as-normal.md

 However, I think the *real* reason they ceased purchasing is that there’s so much uncertainty in the market right now; no one knows how long this crisis will last and how, exactly, home values will be affected.
 I don’t even blame them.
 Purchasing homes in bulk, as is their entire model, is a very risky proposition currently.&nbsp;

-**Are we at the Franklin Team still offering our home buyout program?
-Yes,*****absolutely*****.** We’ve been offering it for our builder partners for almost 20 years uninterrupted.
+**Are we at the Franklin Team still offering our home buyout program? yes,&nbsp;*****absolutely*****.** We’ve been offering it for our builder partners for almost 20 years uninterrupted.
 We’re not going to stop now.
 We offered it in 2008 when every competitor stopped offering it.&nbsp;

 {% include pullquote.html %}